rryoung98/QOSF/README.md

 Hello, thank you for checking out my Draper adder solution!
 This problem seemed to be the most challenging to me and that was the chief reason why I chose it.
-As a bonus, I've generalized it to find the subset to sum for other lists of integers and outpus, assuming the integers are not negative.
+As a bonus, I've generalized it to find the subset to sum for other lists of integers and outputs, assuming the integers are not negative.

 ### Getting Started